splitpea-dev/dont_get_exploded/README.md

 The game is set to easy difficulty by default.
 You can reset the game to an alternate difficulty setting by using the **F1**, **F2**, and **F3** keys on the keyboard.

-* `F1: New game at **EASY PEASY** difficulty setting.
+* `F1: New game at EASY PEASY difficulty setting.
 Flag 30 mines.`
-* `F2: New game at **I LIKE IT SPICY!** difficulty setting.
+* `F2: New game at I LIKE IT SPICY! difficulty setting.
 Flag 60 mines.`
-* `F3: New game at **WHY SO SERIOUS?** difficulty setting.
+* `F3: New game at WHY SO SERIOUS? difficulty setting.
 Flag 90 mines.`
 * `F9: New game at currently selected difficulty setting.`

 Don't Get Exploded features a visual design that imitates an LCD display.
-The background can be changed at any time by using the F5, F6, and F7 keys.
+The background can be changed at any time by using the **F5**, **F6**, and **F7** keys.

 * `F5: Classic LCD.`
 * `F6: Blue LCD.`